uinb/fusotao-docs/developers/README.md

 ```
 We need to define a struct which has a same codec structure with the definition, for Rust, we could simply copy the definition and replace the generic type with `AccountId32`, `u128` and `u32`.

 Sometime we don't know any `Broker` accounts and would like to fetch all the brokers just like iterate all the keys over a HashMap.
-Substrate provides a `state_getKeysPaged` rpc to do that.
+There is a `state_getKeysPaged` rpc method to do that.
 Back to the step of calulating `StoragePrefix`, we could directly get all the keys start with the prefix:
 ```
 wscat -c wss://gateway.testnet.octopus.network/fusotao/erc8ygm5qvmi2fw23ijpvzgpzzto47mi
 > {"id":262,"jsonrpc":"2.0","method":"state_getKeysPaged","params":["0x5ebf094108ead4fefa73f7a3b13cb4a7379c21ecab4e77259ea5abd8011f197f",1000,"0x5ebf094108ead4fefa73f7a3b13cb4a7379c21ecab4e77259ea5abd8011f197f"]}